jsjoeio/100-days-twilio-twitter/logs.md

 Spent the last 3 hours trying to set up continuous deployment for my @googlechrome extension using a script and @travisci - I'm hitting a roadblock 😪🚧

 But I'll get back at it tomorrow! ✊🏼

+### Day 44: 8/28/2018
+Yessss!
+The CD process for my Chrome extension has now been fixed 😈🤘

+Big shout-out to @_gokatz (who wrote the tutorial I followed) for figuring out the error! 🙏🏼🙌🏼